 National Trust also has stewardship over 1,000 square miles of countryside including large tracts in the Lake District and Peak District.
 Recently it has broadened its activities to include historic mills and Paul McCartney and John Lennon’s childhood homes.

-If you take out annual or gift membership paid by direct debit, then you will receive a free set of binoculars.
+Special offer: If you take out annual or gift membership paid by direct debit, you can receive a £15 National Trust gift card.
 Click on National Trust to take up this offer.

 Which to Join?

 In conclusion, if you particularly enjoy visiting stately homes and gardens and normally don’t have any children with you, then Historic Houses comes out on top on basis of cost and the number of top class properties available to visit.